Austro-Italian ironclad arms race

+Background

 Establishment of the Regia Marina

-In March 1860, Cavour became the Kingdom of Sardinia's naval minister.
+In March 1860, Camillo Benso, Count of Cavour became the Kingdom of Sardinia's naval minister.
 He assumed this role at a time when Sardinia was rapidly expanding into Northern and Central Italy.
-Earlier that month, plebiscites in Tuscany, Modena and Reggio, Parma, and Romagna produced overwhelming majorities in favor of annexation by Sardinia.
-This expansion of Sardinia likewise resulted in the growth of the kingdom's navy.
-In April, Cavour oversaw the incorporation of Tuscany's small fleet into the Sardinian Navy.
-Immediately after the Tuscan fleet had been integrated into the Royal Sardinian Navy, Cavour placed an order with the Société Nouvelle des Forges et Chantiers de la Méditerranée to construct two armored warships in Toulon.
-These two ships would become the Formidabile class, the first ironclads to serve in the Italian Peninsula.
-While foreign powers such as Austria watched the growth of Sardinia and the expansion of its army closely, the consolidation of the Sardinian Navy after the incorporation of multiple states across the Italian Peninsula received far less attention.
+This expansion likewise resulted in the growth of the kingdom's navy.
+In April, Cavour oversaw the incorporation of Tuscany's small fleet into the Royal Sardinian Navy.
+Immediately after the Tuscan fleet had been integrated into the Sardinian navy, Cavour placed an order with the Société Nouvelle des Forges et Chantiers de la Méditerranée to construct two armored warships in Toulon.
+These two ships would become the Formidabile class, the first ironclads to serve in the Italian peninsula.
+While foreign powers such as Austria watched the growth of Sardinia and the expansion of its army closely, the consolidation of the Sardinian Navy after the incorporation of multiple states across the Italian peninsula received far less attention.
 This allowed Cavour to continue his work incorporating the various fleets Sardinia inherited as more and more Italian states joined the growing kingdom.

 Garibaldi's conquest of the Kingdom of Two Sicilies marked the beginning of the Sardinian Navy's transformation into the Italian Regia Marina.
 When the Italian revolutionary landed in Sicily in May 1860, only two steamships were at the disposal of his thousand volunteers.
-By the time Garibaldi had conquered the island, he had in his possession over 12 steam ships of various types which would later assist in transporting his army across the Strait of Messina to Southern Italy.
+By the time Garibaldi had conquered the island, he had more than 12 steam ships of various types which would later assist in transporting his army across the Strait of Messina to Southern Italy.
 These numbers were bolstered by the desertion of most of the Neapolitan Navy in July 1860 to Garibaldi's cause.
 Following Garibaldi's conquest of Naples in September, the remainder of the Neapolitan Navy was handed over to Carlo Pellion di Persano for incorporation into the Sardinia Navy.

 The rest of Southern Italy fell in short order and in March 1861, the Kingdom of Italy was proclaimed.
 By this time, the vast majority of the former navies of the various Italian states had been brought into the Sardinian Navy.
 Two weeks after the establishment of the Kingdom of Italy, the Italian Regia Marina was created as a single unified naval force for the newly formed kingdom.
 Cavour immediately asked the Italian Chamber of Deputies for an unprecedented 20,000,000-lire budget to expand the Regia Marina beyond its newly acquired ships.
 The funds would also be used to construct additional ironclads as well as establish an Italian naval base at Ancona on the Adriatic Sea.
 The stage was thus set for the Italian ironclad program.